-As their recruitment drive is currently booming this is the ideal time to apply.
+As their recruitment drive is currently ongoing this is the ideal time to apply.

 Before you start…